 Engagement Reports for lists and segments make it easy for you to understand the quality of the lists and segments you're sending to.
-These reports break down how engaged a given group of profiles is, which in turn facilitates list cleaning.
+These reports break down how engaged a given group of profiles is, which in turn can facilitate list cleaning.

 Accessing an Engagement Report for a List or Segment

 You can find the Engagement Report for a particular list or segment by navigating to the Lists & Segments tab and choosing the list or segment you would like to view the report for.

 If you've chosen a list, click the Reports drop-down.

 If you've chosen a segment, you will see the Engagement Report next to the Edit Definition tab.

 When you use this feature for the first time, you will be prompted to generate the report.
 These reports are based on average open rates and how long a contact profile has been in your account.
 How long the report takes to generate will depend on the size of your list or segment.
 Once generated, your report will look similar to the following example.

 Engagement Reports can be broken down into 4 key areas:

 - How Engaged are These Members?

 - 30 Day Overall Open Rate, Click Rate, and Average Order Value

 - Engagement Over Time by Age of Profile